All ingredients are individually packaged, but our central facility

 Finish Squash and Make Garlic Bread

-Carefully stir butternut squash on baking sheet and move to one half.
+Carefully stir butternut squash and move to one half of baking sheet.
 Place ciabatta halves on empty half of baking sheet, cut side up, and drizzle with 1 Tbsp. olive oil and add half the garlic (reserve remaining for sauce).

 Make the Sauce

 Return pot used to cook pasta to medium heat.
 Add butter and let melt.
-Add walnuts and stir constantly until butter begins to brown and smell nutty, 1-3 minutes.
+Add walnuts and a pinch of salt.
+Stir constantly until butter begins to brown and smell nutty, 1-3 minutes.